How to Prevent Claims Leakage with AI

 Relying exclusively on claimant-provided information creates blind spots.
 Without external data to corroborate or contradict claim details, adjusters lack the complete picture needed for decision-making.

-Public records, social media activity, property ownership, and employment verification provide critical context to understand claim narratives.
+Public records, social-media activity, property ownership, employment verification, and more provide critical context to understand claim narratives.

-Claims workflows that are integrated with external data sources can also help find evidence before it disappears.
+Claims workflows integrated with external-data sources can help find evidence before it disappears.

 4. Standardized Investigation Workflows